SainsburyWellcomeCentre/RCWG/_proposals/research/RegularMeetings.md

 - Improve the project-management aspect of science at SWC.
 - Increase efficiency and motivation.
 Decrease isolation.
 - Many trainees desire regular meetings with their PI and/or other members of their team but feel inhibited from asking for this.
+- Make a culture in which trainees feel totally comfortable setting up the working conditions in which they do best, and modifying them as needed.

 ### Implementation (initial idea)